-At the Chicago Summit in May 2012, Allied leaders reaffirmed their commitment to improving the Alliance’s cyber defences by bringing all of NATO’s networks under centralised protection and implementing a series of upgrades to the NCIRC – NATO’s cyber defence capability.
+At the 2012 NATO Summit in Chicago, Allied leaders reaffirmed their commitment to improving the Alliance’s cyber defences by bringing all of NATO’s networks under centralised protection and implementing a series of upgrades to NATO’s cyber defence capability.

-In February 2014, Allied defence ministers tasked NATO to develop a new, enhanced cyber defence policy regarding collective defence, assistance to Allies, streamlined governance, legal considerations and relations with industry.
+In February 2014, Allied defence ministers tasked NATO to develop a new, enhanced cyber defence policy that addressed collective defence, assistance to Allies, streamlined governance, legal considerations and relations with industry.

-At the Wales Summit in September 2014, Allies endorsed a new cyber defence policy and approved an action plan that, along with the policy, contributes to the fulfilment of the Alliance’s core tasks.
-Cyber defence was recognised as part of NATO’s core task of collective defence, and Allies agreed that international law applies in cyberspace.
+At the 2014 NATO Summit in Wales, Allies endorsed a new cyber defence policy.
+In this policy, cyber defence was recognised as part of NATO’s core task of collective defence, which means that a cyber attack could be grounds to invoke Article 5 of NATO’s founding treaty.
+Allies also recognised that international law applies in cyberspace.

-Allies also committed through a Cyber Defence Pledge to enhancing the cyber defences of their national networks and infrastructures, as a matter of priority.
-Each Ally will honour its responsibility to improve its resilience and ability to respond quickly and effectively to cyber attacks, including as part of hybrid campaigns.
+Also at the Warsaw Summit, Allies committed through a Cyber Defence Pledge to enhancing the cyber defences of their national networks and infrastructures, as a matter of priority.
+Each Ally pledged to improve its resilience and ability to respond quickly and effectively to cyber threats, including as part of hybrid campaigns.

-On 6 December 2016, NATO and the EU agreed on a series of more than 40 measures to advance how the two organisations work together – including on countering hybrid threats, cyber defence, and making their common neighbourhood more stable and secure.
-On cyber defence, NATO and the EU will strengthen their mutual participation in exercises, and foster research, training and information-sharing.
+In December 2016, NATO and the EU agreed on a series of more than 40 measures to advance how the two organisations work together – including on countering hybrid threats, cyber defence, and making their common neighbourhood more stable and secure.
+On cyber defence, NATO and the EU agreed to strengthen their mutual participation in exercises, and foster research, training and information-sharing.

-Also on 16 February 2017, NATO and Finland stepped up their engagement with the signing of a Political Framework Arrangement on cyber defence cooperation.
+Also in February 2017, NATO and Finland stepped up their engagement with the signing of a Political Framework Arrangement on cyber defence cooperation.
 The arrangement allows NATO and Finland to better protect and improve the resilience of their networks.

-On 5 December 2017, NATO and EU ministers agreed to step up cooperation between the two organisations in a number of areas, including cyber security and defence.
-Analysis of cyber threats and collaboration between incident response teams is one area of further cooperation; another is the exchange of good practices concerning the cyber aspects and implications of crisis management.
+In December 2017, NATO and EU ministers agreed to step up cooperation between the two organisations in a number of areas, including cyber security and defence.
+Areas of cooperation include the analysis of cyber threats and collaboration between incident response teams, as well as the exchange of good practices concerning the cyber aspects and implications of crisis management.